publiclab/image-sequencer/README.md

 This library works in the browser, in Node, and on the commandline (CLI), which we think is great.

 ### Unix based platforms
-You can setup a local environement to test the UI with `sudo npm setup` followed by `npm start`
+You can setup a local environment to test the UI with `sudo npm setup` followed by `npm start`

 ### Windows
 Our npm scripts do not support windows shells, please run the following snippet in powershell.
 ```powershell
 npm i ; npm i -g grunt grunt-cli ; grunt serve
 ```
-In case of a port conflict please run the folowing
+In case of a port conflict please run the following
 ```powershell
 npm i -g http-server ; http-server -p 3000
 ```